lfnand0/dotfiles/README.md

 - neofetch
 - starship (should be downloaded automatically after opening the terminal)
 - zed (should be downloaded automatically after opening the terminal)

+## Auto-installer
+- Run `bash init.sh` to install all the prerequisites and set up the dotfiles